eclipse-che/che-operator/olm/README.md

   ./testUpdate.sh "kubernetes" "nightly" ${namespace}
 ```

-Also you can test your changes without public registry.
-You can use minikube cluster and enable minikube "registry" addon.
+Also you can test your changes without a public registry.
+You can use the minikube cluster and enable the minikube "registry" addon.
 For this purpose we have script
 `olm/minikube-private-registry.sh`.
-This script creates port forward to minikube private registry thought `locahost:5000`:
+This script creates port forward to minikube private registry thought `localhost:5000`:

 ```bash
 $ minikube-registry-addon.sh